In-depth guide

 3. Direct booking strategy that actually works

 Growing direct share is mostly an operational discipline problem, not a strategy problem.
-Six moves with proven ROI for independent hotels: **1.
-Working booking engine.** SiteMinder Direct, Profitroom, Cloudbeds, Mews — any modern booking engine converts 2-5% of site visitors.
-An old or broken booking engine converts 0.3-1%.
+Six moves to test for independent hotels: **1.
+Working booking engine.** SiteMinder Direct, Profitroom, Cloudbeds, Mews — any modern booking engine should be fast, mobile-first, and measurable.
+An old or broken booking engine leaks intent before the guest reaches payment.
 Fix this first. **2.
 Value-adds on direct (without breaking parity).** Free breakfast, late checkout, room upgrade, F&B credit.
 These add value without reducing rate, so they don't trigger OTA parity penalties. **3.
 Mailings to past guests.** Opt-in list with quarterly mailings.
-Past guests booking direct save you 15-20% commission and have 30-50% higher repeat rate. **4.
+Past guests booking direct save commission and can be addressed with context from their previous stay. **4.
 Brand retargeting.** Site visitors who bounced to OTAs are warm.
-Brand-only Meta/Google retargeting at €2-5k/month budget recovers 3-7% of them direct. **5.
+Keep the campaign brand-only, modest, and measured against assisted direct bookings rather than vanity clicks. **5.
 Local SEO + Google Business Profile.** Polish hotelarz loses local SEO to OTAs and Tripadvisor.
 Strong GBP plus blog content recovers some. **6.
-In-stay experience that earns next-booking direct.** Guests who had a great in-stay experience via the portal are 2-3x more likely to book direct next time.
+In-stay experience that earns next-booking direct.** A strong in-stay experience via the portal creates the right moment to ask for opt-in and future direct contact.

 4. Rate parity decoded